 Local anesthesia will numb the nerves surrounding the dental implant area.
 With numbed nerves, you can expect not to feel any pain during your dental implant procedure.
 You may feel pressure at times, but it should not cause you discomfort.

 People who take certain medications, such as steroids or drugs that suppress the immune system may not be suitable candidates, either.
 And people with certain habits, such as people who severely grind or clench their teeth may put too much pressure on the implants, causing long-term damage.
 That is why Dr. Palmer often does physiologic-based restorative cases in order to align the jaws teeth + muscles properly to prevent damage due to imbalanced forces.
-Grinding and clenching can be eliminated with physiologic treatment.
+Grinding and clenching can often be eliminated with physiologic treatment.